Developer Reference Dongle Free Security

-When you receive the file, you can call it whatever you like and store it wherever you deem appropriate.
-You specify the full path and file name when creating the Library object instance.
-Once the dongle file is created, the application should automatically start using it.
+However, you can call the file whatever you like and store it wherever you deem appropriate.
+To do this, you specify the full path and file name when creating the Library object instance.

 If more than one hardware change is made on the PC where the DFS file is used, then it is likely that a new DFS file will be needed.
 Encoded into the DFS file is a transaction identifier.
 If a new DFS file is needed then it is important that the old DFS file is left in place so that the DFSInstallationId function can obtain this transaction identifier and we can determine that the request is for a renewal rather than a new licence.

-For convenience you can find out the DFS file path from the library object using the property
+For convenience you can find out the DFS file path from the Library object using the property

 DFSFileName